asinfotrack/yii2-toolbox/README.md

 ]);
 ```

-2. Attach an instance of `AjaxAttributeAction` in the corresponding controller of the model specified:
+Now attach an instance of `AjaxAttributeAction` in the corresponding controller of the model specified:
 ```php
 public function actions()
 {